What funds will the University use to pay the fine included in the NCAA's Consent Decree?

 We expect to pay the fine, which is five annual installments of $12 million that will support initiatives for the prevention and treatment of child abuse, out of football reserves, the deferring of capital and maintenance expenditures, and an internal loan to the Athletic Department.
 We will not use state or philanthropic money to pay the fine.

 At this time we fully expect that these funds will satisfy the $60 million and it is impossible to speculate beyond the life of the Consent Decree.
 Great care will be given to developing a budget that will protect all of our students, and the fine is expected to have no impact on the scope and quality of the University’s academic enterprise or on tuition costs to students.
-Penn State remains committed to keeping its opportunities affordable, as evidenced by the recent Board of Trustees approval of tuition increases far below the national average at public universities.
+Penn State remains committed to keeping its opportunities affordable.

 What initiatives has the University undertaken in the aftermath of the Sandusky matter on the issue of child abuse?